openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 keywords:
   - OpenEBS
   - OpenEBS overview
 description: OpenEBS builds on Kubernetes to enable Stateful applications to easily access Dynamic Local or Distributed Container Attached Kubernetes Persistent Volumes.
-By using the Container Attached Storage pattern users report lower costs, easier management, and more control for their teams.
+By using the Container Native Storage pattern users report lower costs, easier management, and more control for their teams.
 ---

 ## What is OpenEBS?

 OpenEBS turns any storage available to Kubernetes worker nodes into Local or Distributed Kubernetes Persistent Volumes.
-OpenEBS helps Application and Platform teams easily deploy Kubernetes Stateful Workloads that require fast and highly durable, reliable and scalable [Container Native Storage](../concepts/container-native-storage.md).
+OpenEBS helps application and platform teams easily deploy Kubernetes stateful workloads that require fast and highly durable, reliable, and scalable [Container Native Storage](../concepts/container-native-storage.md).

 OpenEBS is also a leading choice for NVMe based storage deployments.